 - Iannis Xenakis Persaphassa

-All students in the percussion department perform with the Manhattan School orchestras.
+All students in the percussion department perform with Manhattan School of Music's orchestras.
 Placement is determined by auditions at the beginning of each semester.
-All students also perform with the Manhattan Percussion Ensemble.
+All students also perform with the Percussion Ensemble.
 In addition, there are opportunities to perform with the contemporary ensemble Tactus, the jazz department’s ensembles (including the Afro-Cuban Jazz Orchestra), mixed chamber ensembles, solo recitals, composers’ concerts, and various ad hoc orchestras and other ensembles.

 Here is a list of some of our percussion department graduates and their current musical activities: